Ultimate Guide + Tips to Real Estate Drone Photography 2025

 Finding that awesome shot!

-Let’s talk about getting killer exterior shots.
+Let’s talk about getting perfect exterior shots.
 The key is to show off the whole package – not just the house, but how it fits into its surroundings.
 I love starting with a wide shot that captures the whole property, and then zooming in on specific features.
 Maybe it’s a sweet backyard setup or a killer view of a nearby river.

 Indoor drone shots are a thing.